-The Applicant is currently evaluating the specific energy efficiency measures and design elements that may be implemented for both the Development Site and the Museum Site and is seeking to achieve Gold-level certification under the Leadership in Energy and Environmental Design (LEED) Core and Shell rating system, version 4, for the proposed building on the Development Site.
+The Applicant is currently evaluating the specific energy efficiency measures and design elements that may be implemented for both the Development Site and the Museum Site and is committed to achieve at least a Silver-level certification under the Leadership in Energy and Environmental Design (LEED) Core and Shell rating system, version 4, for the previously proposed building on the Development Site.
 The Applicant is committed at a minimum to achieve the prerequisite energy efficiency requirements under LEED and would likely exceed them.
-To qualify for LEED, the proposed building on the Development Site would be required to exceed the energy requirements of New York City's building code (currently the same as ASHRAE 90.1-2013), resulting in energy expenditure lower than a baseline building designed to meet but not exceed the minimum building code requirements by approximately two to four percent for new construction and one to two percent for major renovations or core and shell projects.
-Furthermore, additional energy savings would likely be achieved via guidance for tenant build-out, which would control much of the building's energy use and efficiency, exceeding the building code energy requirements, ensures consistency with the efficient buildings goal defined in the CEQR Technical Manual as part of the City's GHG reduction goal.
+To qualify for LEED, the previously proposed building on the Development Site would be required to exceed the energy requirements of New York City's building code (currently the same as ASHRAE 90.1-2013), resulting in energy expenditure lower than a baseline building designed to meet but not exceed the minimum building code requirements by approximately two to four percent for new construction and one to two percent for major renovations or core and shell projects.
+Furthermore, additional energy savings would likely be achieved via guidance for tenant build-out, which would control much of the building's energy use and efficiency, but those are unknown at this time.
+The project's commitment to building energy efficiency, exceeding the building code energy requirements, ensures consistency with the efficient buildings goal defined in the CEQR Technical Manual as part of the City's GHG reduction goal.

 The Applicant is required at a minimum to achieve the energy efficiency requirements of the New York City Building Code.
 In 2020, as part of the City's implementation of strategies aimed at achieving the OneNYC GHG reduction goals, the City brought the New York City Energy Conservation Code (NYCECC) up to date with the 2020 Energy Conservation Code of New York State (2020 ECCNYS), which substantially increased the stringency of the building energy efficiency requirements and adopted the ASHRAE 90.1-2016 standard as a benchmark and aligns with NYStretch Energy Code 2020 developed by New York State Energy Research and Development Authority (NYSERDA).
-The Proposed Project would implement any measures required under such programs, as legally applicable.
-Therefore, the Proposed Projects would support the goal identified in the CEQR Technical Manual of building efficient buildings.
+The previously proposed project would implement any measures required under such programs, as legally applicable.
+Therefore, the previously proposed project would support the goal identified in the CEQR Technical Manual of building efficient buildings.

-The Proposed Project would also support the other GHG goals by virtue of its proximity to public transportation, reliance on natural gas, commitment to construction air quality controls, and the fact that as a matter of course, construction in New York City uses recycled steel and includes cement replacements.
+The previously proposed project would also support the other GHG goals by virtue of its proximity to public transportation, reliance on natural gas, commitment to construction air quality controls, and the fact that as a matter of course, construction in New York City uses recycled steel and includes cement replacements.
 All of these factors demonstrate that the proposed development supports the GHG reduction goal.

-Therefore, based on the commitment to energy efficiency and by virtue of location and nature, the Proposed Project would be consistent with the City's emissions reduction goals.
+Therefore, based on the commitment to energy efficiency and by virtue of location and nature, the previously proposed project would be consistent with the City's emissions reduction goals, as defined in the CEQR Technical Manual.